fuzziqersoftware/newserv/README.md

 ### Connecting local clients

 If you're running PSO on a real GameCube, you can make it connect to newserv by setting its default gateway and DNS server addresses to newserv's address.
 Note that newserv's DNS server is disabled by default; you'll have to enable it in config.json.
+If you have PSO Plus or Episode III, you'll have to do some DNS trickery (not documented here) to get it to connect to a server on the same local network.

-If you're emulating PSO GC using Dolphin on macOS (like I am), you can make it connect to a newserv instance running on the same machine by doing this:
+If you're emulating PSO GC using Dolphin on macOS, you can make it connect to a newserv instance running on the same machine via the tapserver interface.
+This works for all PSO versions, including Plus and Episode III.
+To do this:
 - Use a build of Dolphin that has tapserver support.
 - Enable the IP stack simulator according to the comments in config.json, and start newserv.
 - In PSO, you have to configure the network settings manually, but the actual values don't matter as long as they're valid IP addresses.
 Example values: